 Trauma can be felt as physical sensations in the body: anxiety in the stomach, anger in the chest, grief in the throat, etc. We’re not actually responding to the event in the present at all, but rather the event that happened in the past.
 We’re re-experiencing the past learnt response, over and over again.

 When a person experiences a trauma the actual distress is held, frozen, in our body’s cells and in our electromagnetic field.
 Until we clear trauma from our electromagnetic field we will be at the mercy of the distress that is lodged there and is triggered along with cell memory.
 With EFT we first eliminate the trauma associated with the memory, from your cells and from your electromagnetic field.
 When the blockages in your system are cleared there is an accompanying cognitive shift, similar to a psychotherapy or counselling session.
 This is why EFT is so effective for emotional and psychological distress.

 After working with EFT we still retain the memory visually and consciously, but it no longer holds the emotional pain, nor does it control our body’s muscle response because EFT has un-coupled the memory from our physical and energetic systems.
-This leaves us free to remember events and people that were previously pain-filled, without experiencing the pain physically or emotionally.
+This leaves us free to remember events and people, without experiencing the pain physically or emotionally.

 Counselling and psychotherapy can help us to get a conceptual handle on traumatic events and provide us with tools to link our thoughts and our emotions so that we can gradually learn healthier and more life affirming ways of thinking.
 Whilst EFT is not the same as psychotherapy or counselling, it complements and enhances them very well, and often achieves similar or a better beneficial healing enhancing our wellbeing.